Shame

 What does shame feel like?

-Shame often disguises itself as other problems: low self-esteem, perfectionism, anxiety, defensiveness, people-pleasing and depression.
+Shame exacerbates and contributes to our other issues: low self-esteem, perfectionism, anxiety, defensiveness, people-pleasing and depression.
 It's the root cause hiding under many of our coping mechanisms.
 We don’t trust that we’re lovable as we are, so we try to earn worth by being useful, quiet, agreeable, successful, or invisible.

 What’s the difference between shame and embarrassment?

-Embarrassment is temporary and humanising.
-Shame is internal and paralysing.
+Embarrassment is temporary and humanising, whilst shame is internal and paralysing.
 If you trip over your words in a meeting and blush, you might feel embarrassed, but you move on.
-If you feel shame, you might spiral into “Everyone thinks I’m stupid,” and avoid speaking up ever again.
+If you feel shame, you might spiral into “everyone thinks I’m stupid,” and avoid speaking up ever again.

 Embarrassment is about what happened.
-Shame is about who you believe you are.
-That’s why shame lingers long after an event, and why it can feel so hard to explain.
+Shame is about who you believe you are, which is why shame lingers long after an event, and why it can feel so hard to explain.
 It's not just that you did something awkward, it's that you feel exposed, defective, or fundamentally flawed.

 How do I know if shame is holding me back?